seanmlee/seanmlee.github.io/index.md

 ## Skills & Experience

-I have gained expansive wildlife biology field skills after spending over 40 months living and working in tropical habitats in Central America and East and Central Africa.
-I am beyond excited to live and work in the US Intermountain West and broaden these skills.
+I have spent 40+ months living/working in tropical rainforest habitats in Central America and East and Central Africa.
+I am beyond excited to live/work in desert and montane habitats in the US Intermountain West.

-My statistical computing skills include tidying decades-long datasets via the tidyverse, data visualization via the grammar of graphics, and mostly frequentist but some Bayesian regression.
+My statistical computing skills include wrangling and tidying decades-long datasets via the tidyverse, data visualization via the grammar of graphics, and frequentist regression guided by null hypothesis significance testing.
+I am also focused on incorporating Bayesian inference and information-theoretic approaches.

-I also completed laboratory rotations in primate endocrinology (at the Max Planck Institute for Evolutionary Anthropology) and geometric morphometrics (at the American Museum of Natural History).
+I completed laboratory rotations in primate endocrinology (at the Max Planck Institute for Evolutionary Anthropology) and geometric morphometrics (at the American Museum of Natural History).

-I regularly engage in science communication and am slowly gaining skills in web development for this purpose.
+I regularly engage in science communication and am slowly gaining skills in web development to expand my reach.

 ---
 <p style="font-size:11px">